ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?One man took a paper
+One man took a paper
 and bis wife was happier than a king&#x27;s ; his chil?
 dren all could read and write and talk of men and
 things.
 Another took no paper ; and while stroll?